jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Home.md

 ## Computer Vision for digital asset management

 Computer Vision can power many digital asset management (DAM) scenarios.
 DAM is the business process of organizing, storing, and retrieving rich media assets and managing digital rights and permissions.
 For example, a company may want to group and identify images based on visible logos, faces, objects, colors, and so on.
 Or, you might want to automatically [generate captions for images](./Tutorials/storage-lab-tutorial.md) and attach keywords so they're searchable.
-For an all-in-one DAM solution using Cognitive Services, Azure Cognitive Search, and intelligent reporting, see the [Knowledge Mining Solution Accelerator Guide](https://github.com/Azure-Samples/azure-search-knowledge-mining) on GitHub.
+For an all-in-one DAM solution using Cognitive Research Technologies, Azure Cognitive Search, and intelligent reporting, see the [Knowledge Mining Solution Accelerator Guide](https://github.com/Azure-Samples/azure-search-knowledge-mining) on GitHub.
 For other DAM examples, see the [Computer Vision Solution Templates](https://github.com/Azure-Samples/Cognitive-Services-Vision-Solution-Templates) repository.

 ## Analyze images for insight